 In this city there are over forty parks, where you can walk and spend time in nature.One of the most interesting places of city in terms of nature are also river valleys and reservoirs located within a specific corridor of the Vistula River.
 In addition, in Cracow there are several nature reserves and more than two hundred natural monuments, most of which are trees.
 Visiting all of these sites can definitely be a highlight of a visit to Cracow.
+Satisfied with your stay in city may also be people who have decided to visit one of the spas.

 The 15th and 16th centuries were known as Poland's Złoty Wiek or Golden Age.